What are the goals of the GBR?

 How do I edit or delete a report?

-If accidentally made an entry and want it deleted, email email@example.com and provide the details of the specific report so we can take it down for you.
+If accidentally made an entry and want it deleted, simply email email@example.com with the details of the specific report and we will delete the record for you.

 How do I create a group on the Mapper?

-To create a group in the Bird Collision Mapper, simply fill out the group request form and email it to firstname.lastname@example.org.
+To create a group in the Bird Collision Mapper, simply fill out the group request form at the bottom our GBR Manual and email it to firstname.lastname@example.org.
 We will create the group and add members for you.
 Once individuals are registered as part of a group, they can submit reports independently or as a group entry.

 How do I join a group?